fillmula/jsonclasses-docs/docs/api-documentation/types-modifiers.md

     time: datetime = types.datetime.tobohour.required
 ```
 #### toboday
-Transform datetime or date into the beginning of the day
+Transform datetime or date into the beginning of the day.
 #### Examples
 ```python
 @jsonclass